kolibri2/GPU-puzzles/README.md

 # GPU-puzzles
-Implementation of GPU Puzzlers in Numba.
+Implementation of cuda GPU Puzzlers in Numba.